jobint001/Feedback_analysis/Feed_Back_Analysis.md

 # Feedback Analysis for Intel course

+The problem statement: A study of the segmentation of the Intel Certification course participants over satisfaction level.

 ## Introduction
 The analysis will focus on the feedback data collected from participants of a session, aiming to extract insights and identify patterns related to the participants' perceptions and satisfaction levels.